 It is remembered as a cautionary presence rather than a villain.

-Modern readings often interpret Mikoshi-Nyūdō as a metaphor for abstract fear—authority figures, systems, or problems that appear manageable until scrutinized too closely.
+Modern readings often interpret Mikoshi-Nyūdō as a metaphor for abstract fear — authority figures, systems, or problems that appear manageable at a distance but grow overwhelming when examined too closely.

 Mikoshi-Nyūdō remains relevant because perception still shapes fear.